OpenID Connect (OIDC) and OAuth2 client and filters

 You can use OidcClient directly to acquire access tokens and set them in an HTTP Authorization header as a Bearer scheme value.

-For example, let’s assume the Quarkus endpoint has to access a microservice that returns a user name.
-First, create a REST client:
+For example, assume that the Quarkus endpoint must access a microservice that returns a user name.

 Inject tokens